vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 *Sprint* -  The controls for the platform take heavy inspiration from the game Super Mario Bros. so we have a normal running speed when you move the character with the arrow keys and a much faster running speed when the 'Z' key is held down while moving the arrow keys.
 The [moving speed of the character is modified](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/74b7c59440e6e6b1f6f5a13922ce3baceec1f69a/Assets/Scripts/PlayerController.cs#L248-L251) appropriately when the 'Z' key is held down.

 *The Jump* -  We wanted the jump to feel a bit dynamic so we made it so that the character [jumps to a certain height based on how long the space bar is held down](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/74b7c59440e6e6b1f6f5a13922ce3baceec1f69a/Assets/Scripts/PlayerController.cs#L273-L301) by using timers.
 Upon pressing the space bar, a positive upward force is added to the player until the user lets go or the jump timer runs out.
 At this point, the gravity of Unity's Physics Engine takes over and pulls the player downward.

+There were also other scripts that also controlled the movements for several obstacles that were present in the game.

+### Scripts that were used to control game obstacles/game objects

+[BladeController](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/master/Assets/Scripts/BladeController.cs) - Controlled the linear and rotational motions of the blade found in Mirai City.

+[CameraController](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/master/Assets/Scripts/CameraController.cs) - Controlled the camera so that it moves along with the player.

+[CrateController](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/master/Assets/Scripts/CrateController.cs) - Didn't control the motion of the crate found in Bayside Village, but respawns it if the crate doesn't land on any platform.

+[EagleController](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/master/Assets/Scripts/CrateController.cs) - Controlled the movements of the eagle found in Bayside Village.

+[PlatformController](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/master/Assets/Scripts/PlatformController.cs) - Controlled the motion of movable platforms that are found in all levels.
+Could be used to either move those platforms either horizontally or vertically.

+[PlayerController](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/0831705b91455d1c2b220b9fb5c280fc31689297/Assets/Scripts/PlayerController.cs#L349) - Has the implementation for controlling the player's motion when they're standing on the conveyor belt in Mirai City.

+[Shooter](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/master/Assets/Scripts/Shooter.cs) - Controlled the delay with which the squirrels found in Davis would be launched from the tree.

+[SlimeController](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/master/Assets/Scripts/SlimeController.cs) - Controls the movements of the slimes found in Bayside Village.

+[SpikeController](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/master/Assets/Scripts/SpikeController.cs) - Controls the movements and positions of the continuously falling spikes found in Hidden Forest.

+[SquirrelController](https://github.com/vpeesapa/ECS-189L-Final-Project/blob/master/Assets/Scripts/SquirrelController.cs) - Constantly updates the sprites of the squirrels if they're in motion.

 ## Animation and Visuals